grafana/grafana/docs/sources/http_api/query_history.md

 Query parameters:

-- **datasourceUid** - Use this parameter to filter query history items for selected data source.
-At least 1 data source uid needs to be specified.
-To do an "AND" filtering with multiple data sources, specify the data source parameter multiple times e.g. `datasourceUid=uid1&datasourceUid=uid2`.
+- **datasourceUid** - Filter the query history for selected data sources.
+You must specify at least one data source UID.
+To perform an "AND" filtering with multiple data sources, specify the data source parameter using the following format: `datasourceUid=uid1&datasourceUid=uid2`.
 - **searchString** – Use searchString parameter for filtering query history items based on the content of queries.
 - **sort** - Sorting order.
 Can be `time-asc` or `time-desc`.
 Defaults to `time-desc`.
 - **onlyStarred** - Search for queries that are starred.
 Defaults to `false`.